jasnell/node/doc/api/timers.md

 ## Cancelling Timers

-The `setImmediate()`, `setInterval()`, and `setTimeout()` methods each return opaque objects that represent the scheduled timers.
+The `setImmediate()`, `setInterval()`, and `setTimeout()` methods each return opaque (internally managed) objects that represent the scheduled timers.
 These can be used to cancel the timer and prevent it from triggering.

 ### clearImmediate(immediateObject)